-- 4.4 A rider may qualify any number of horses for the NRCHA World Championship Show. - 4.5 Horses in open classes may be shown by more than one rider or the rider may be changed, as long as all riders fit the earnings criteria for the class.
-In the case of a rider substitution at a show, the last rider showing (the substitute rider) will be credited with the earnings. - 4.6 In Non Pro and Youth classes, horse and rider qualify together.
-If a Non Pro horse is sold the original horse and rider team is no longer eligible to compete. - 4.7 Horses or riders may appear in the standings of more than one region. - 4.8 To be eligible for the NRCHA World Championship Show a horse or horse and rider combination must have competed at least three times in a given class in at least three NRCHA approved shows in the same region, and must have an accumulated point value of at least 1/2 point.
-The top 20 horses fulfilling these requirements, including ties, shall be invited to compete. - 4.9 All AQHA World Show Finalists from the AQHA Youth World, Select World and AQHA World Championship Show in the Working Cow Horse Classes will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified.
-NRCHA equipment rules will be in effect. - 4.10 In order for an NRCHA approved show to count as one of the three times in a given class a horse and rider must show and receive a score of at least -0- in both parts of the event (rein work and cow work).
+- 4.8.1 Classes Except Youth: To be eligible for the NRCHA World Championship Show a horse or horse and rider combination must have competed at least three times in a given class in at least three NRCHA approved shows in the same region, and must have an accumulated point value of at least 1/2 point.
+The top 20 horses fulfilling these requirements, including ties, shall be invited to compete. - 4.8.2 Youth Classes: Any Youth that has shown at least three times in their respective Youth class (Bridle or Limited) shall be invited to compete in that Youth class. - 4.8.2.1 In Youth classes, if a horse that qualified has died, the youth rider may substitute another horse after providing a vet certificate along with proof that the death was reported to the breed registry. - 4.9 All AQHA World Show Finalists from the AQHA Youth World, Select World and AQHA World Championship Show in the Working Cow Horse Classes will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified.
+NRCHA equipment rules will be in effect.
+Junior / Amateur qualified horses may be shown in a bridle, two rein or hackamore class. - 4.10 In order for an NRCHA approved show to count as one of the three times in a given class a horse and rider must show and receive a score of at least -0- in both parts of the event (rein work and cow work).
 A horse and rider who fail to attempt to complete either the rein work or the cow work pattern will not be recognized as being an entry in the class and therefore it will not count toward one of the three qualifying events.
-This will be considered a Non-Entry and will be designated by the judge as N-E in the score box of the judges' cards. - 4.11 Regional standings and winners will be named at the end of the regular season, before the NRCHA World Championship Show. - 4.12 Points from the NRCHA World Championship Show Finals will be determined by the same formula as other shows and will count toward National (year-end) Championship points. - 4.13 A horse does not have to compete at the World Show to qualify for Regional or National (year-end) awards.
-4.14 Hackamore horses may show at the World Show as 6-year-olds as they qualified during their 5-year-old year.
+This will be considered a Non-Entry and will be designated by the judge as N-E in the score box of the judges' cards. - 4.11 Regional standings and winners will be named at the end of the regular season, before the NRCHA World Championship Show. - 4.12 Points from the NRCHA World Championship Show Finals will be determined by the same formula as other shows and will count toward National (year-end) Championship points. - 4.13 A horse does not have to compete at the World Show to qualify for Regional or National (year-end) awards. - 4.14 Hackamore horses may show at the World Show as 6-year-olds as they qualified during their 5-year-old year.
 Also, a hackamore horse may have been shown in the bridle or two rein after November 15 for this show only.